isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1829.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Job Redesign Consultancy - Deloitte Consulting Pte Ltd

 ### Support Level
-Up to 70% for SMEs <br>
+Up to All Sectors for SMEs <br>
-Up to 70% for non-SMEs
+Up to Consultancy for non-SMEs

 ### Things to Note
-Additional criteria: All participating companies must have at least three local employees at the point of application
+Job Redesign Consultancy

 ### Contact Information
-Company Name: Deloitte Consulting Pte Ltd<br>Web URL: www2.deloitte.com/sg/en/services/consulting.html?icid=top_consulting<br>Contact Email: rwisastra@deloitte.com <br>Contact Number: +65 6232 7428<br>Web URL: www2.deloitte.com/sg/en/services/consulting.html?icid=top_consulting <br>Contact Email: aole@deloitte.com<br>Contact Number: 6232 7192